Co-author: Ellie McLachlan

 Christmas presents – size does not always matter

-We buy, spend, eat and drink a lot more than we need or should over the Christmas season.
-It’s surprisingly easy to cut down on all these expenses, if you don’t want to blow the budget.
-For example, use the decorations from last year, or make your own instead of buying new ones.
-And think twice about the food and drinks you really need – why not even try making your own?
+Though we tend to buy, spend, eat and drink a lot more than we need to or should over the Christmas season, it’s surprisingly easy to cut down on all these expenses, if you don’t want to blow the budget.

 Set Christmas spending expectations for your kids